fatherakis/AOHW-225/README.md

 ``source $install_path/environment-setup-cortexa72-cortexa53-xilinx-linux``\
 Where $install_path should be provided from the terminal output as the whole command.

-Step 12: Compile Quantized model for our device.
+* Step 12: Compile Quantized model for our device.

 ``vai_c_xir -x quantize_result/MobileNetV2_int.xmodel -a /opt/vitis_ai/compiler/arch/DPUCVDX8G/VCK190/arch.json -o ./ -n mobilenetCIFAR``

 ## Versal
+> [!Warning]
+> In this segment we assume our Versal Board is already set-up and ready with VitisAI using the provided user and setup guides

 Our model is retrained and ready.
 Now we can transfer our code available in [Versal_Files](resources/Versal_Files/) and deployed model to our board and run some tests.